DmitryOlshansky/blog/content/about.md

 ## Things I do

+CEO of [Glow labs](https://glow-labs.pro), a D language specific IT consultancy.

 ElasticSearch consulting - mainly scaling and common misconfigurations.

 Constantly approaching the defense of my PhD thesis on an obscure machine learning technique "JSM method" in application to chemestry.